 Surrounded by the stunning beauty of the mountains, the glory of Roosevelt National Forest, and the joy of waterways like Cherry Creek, South Platte River, and Lakewood Gulch, it can be easy to forget that Colorado is a very arid state, almost a desert!

 This region of the country is known for dry weather, which can wreak havoc on those who suffer from respiratory ailments.
 When dry air is making your throat feel dry, dehydrating your skin, and aggravating your asthma or allergies, the obvious solution is to use a humidifier to condition the air.

 Some people in Denver take it a step further, opting for the installation of a whole home humidifier–also known as a furnace humidifier–instead of the one-room, portable models with which we’re all familiar.
-It’s important that you speak with a professional furnace service expert before making this decision, and especially if you decide to go ahead with installation.
+It’s important that you speak with a professional furnace service expert before making this decision, especially if you decide to go ahead with the installation.

 Keep reading to learn more about humidifiers and the impact they may have on your furnace service schedule!

 What Is A Furnace Humidifier?

 Unless you’re in the middle of Death Valley, it’s likely that at least a small percentage of the air you’re breathing is made up of water.
 This is what we call the “humidity level.”
 However, when the humidity level inside your home is too low, it can result in negative health effects.
 A humidifier is a device that adds moisture to the air.